ASEAN-Build-The-Earth/ASEAN-Docs/docs.builder-guide/building/basic/bte-standards.md

 ![distortion](@site/static/media/docs/builder-guide/dymaxion_distortion.PNG)
 Shows height adjustment after projection of a sphere (the earth) into a flat plane.

-Distortion in BTE only happens in the verical (y) axis.
+Distortion in BTE only happens in the vertical (Y) axis.

 Every ring in the picture above adds 0.1m to the distortion.